 The first symptoms of CS typically present in infancy and childhood.
-Individuals are described as having a happy disposition.
 Life expectancy is normal, but quality of life may be reduced due to visual impairment.
 Early initiation of treatment and therapies is recommended to maximize outcomes.
 Treatment is focused on managing the individual's symptoms.

 As humans we have about 23,000 genes.
 These genes are like tiny instruction manuals that influence our health, growth and development.
 We inherit half of our genes from our biological mum and the other half from our biological dad.
 These genes are lined up on structures called chromosomes.
 Most of us have 23 pairs of chromosomes.
 The first 22 pairs are called autosomes and for the most part - these are the same among men and women.
 The 23rd pair determine our sex - two X chromosomes for a female and one X and one Y chromosome for males.